ewdlop/BillionDollarIdeas/README.md

 ## American: It is a Chinese Idea.

 How much money did I burn?
+A dollar.